-2020 turned out to be a tough year.
+The last few years turned out to be tough.
 Many businesses had to improvise on the go as plans and budgets failed to work in the crisis environment.
 The real value of risk management has never been more evident.
-Unfortunately, the Covid-19 crisis is still forcing us to live in uncertainty, which puts extra pressure on financial and legal departments as they prepare 2021 annual budgets.
+Unfortunately, the Covid-19 crisis is still forcing us to live in uncertainty, which puts extra pressure on financial and legal departments as they prepare the 2023 annual budgets.

 The speed and complexity of today’s economic environment pose an extra challenge to annual budgeting.
 As a result, traditional planning processes are no longer a good fit for most organizational needs.